CS233R/materials/quizzes/pop-quiz-2.md

   ```

 8. Define a attr_reader in code, and what does it do?
+	attr_reader name
+	It makes it so you can read a variable but can't change it 	outside fo the 	class.
 9. Define a attr_accessor in code, and what does it do?
+	attr_accessor dog
+	It makes it so you can read and write to the variable outside of the class

 10. How would you instantiate this class?